Kitware/CMake/Help/manual/ctest.1.rst

 Options for Dashboard Client include:

-``--track <track>``
+``--group <group>``
- Specify the track to submit dashboard to
+ Specify what group you'd like to submit results to

- Submit dashboard to specified track instead of default one.
-By default, the dashboard is submitted to Nightly, Experimental, or Continuous track, but by specifying this option, the track can be arbitrary.
+ Submit dashboard to specified group instead of default one.
+By default, the dashboard is submitted to Nightly, Experimental, or Continuous group, but by specifying this option, the group can be arbitrary.

+ This replaces the deprecated option ``--track``.
+ Despite the name change its behavior is unchanged.

 ``-A <file>, --add-notes <file>``
  Add a notes file with submission.